CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 #### Antivirus Exclusions

-It is advised (by Microsoft Service Fabric) that the following antivirus exclusions are created on each Application Server to reduce antivirus processing on Service Fabric artefacts:
+It is advised (by Microsoft Service Fabric) that the following antivirus exclusions are created on the Web Application Server and each Application Server to reduce antivirus processing on Service Fabric artefacts:

 Folder Exclusions: